cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           void WriteMatrix(Matrix A, string filename)
-   Param:
+   Parameters:
+       A:
-      | A:  The matrix object to be written to the file.
+         The matrix object to be written to the file.
+       filename:
-      | filename:  The path to the output file where the matrix will be saved.
+                The path to the output file where the matrix will be saved.
    Returns:
        This method does not return a value (being a void method)
    Example: